hades42/CSESOCHackathon/README.md

 # CSESOCHackathon
 <<<<<<< HEAD
 Our web application is designed to combine the features of moodle, zoom, and discord.
-It makes accessing university related discord channels and zoom links more convinient and reduce clutter from having multiple applications open.
+It makes accessing university related discord channels and zoom links more convenient and reduce clutter from having multiple applications open.

 # Third-party material
 * [Discord widgetbot](https://widgetbot.io/)